 Christmas Tree Recycling

-Real Christmas Trees are biodegradable, which means they can be easily reused or recycled for mulch and other purposes.
-Learn about the many ways that Real Christmas Trees are being recycled and reused in communities nationwide.
+Real Christmas trees are biodegradable, which means they can be easily reused or recycled for mulch and other purposes.
+Find details below for communities in our area.
+If your city or town isn’t listed, please contact them directly.

 COPPELL: Details Here